MediaArea/MediaAreaXml/DataDictionary.md

 ### Introduction

 The MediaTrace Data Dictionary offers documentation and definitions for the MediaTrace XML format.
-MediaTrace XML is a document which itemizes and describes parts of a digital in a way that allows for a highly comprehensive index of a file.
+MediaTrace XML is a document which itemizes and describes parts of a digital file in a way that allows for a highly comprehensive index of a file.
 MediaTrace XML is supported as an export document by MediaArea utilities, particularly [MediaInfo](https://mediaarea.net/en/MediaInfo) and [MediaConch](https://mediaarea.net/MediaConch).

 Most digital container formats are comprised of elemental blocks; MediaTrace XML is intended as a document representation of that elemental structure to show the hierarchical relationship, size, labelling, and contents of each block.